jedevc/mini-ctf-tool/README.md

   Plain text description of the challenge, may include some arbitrary HTML.

+- `generate`

+  Map containing filenames as keys and a string command to generate that file as a value.

+  The command is executed with the current working directory as the directory of the challenge file.

+- `clean`

+  Remove all generated files.

 - `points`

   How many points the challenge is worth